 Internal recruiting is a cost-efficient way for companies to scout and hire candidates.
 But it can be challenging with certain positions such as software developers.
-Let’s take a look at what internal recruiters can do to find qualified IT talents.
+Let’s take a look at what internal recruiters can do to find qualified IT talent.

 Tech is one of the most in-demand fields today.
 It is transforming the way we do business; from how companies serve customers to how it runs their daily operations.
 The latest innovations are paving the way for the new generation of consumers.
 And, it comes as no surprise that the tech experts themselves are in high demand.

-Companies, small and large alike, are racing to hire the best IT talents.
+Companies, small and large alike, are racing to hire the best IT talent.
 However, the ongoing talent shortage in the industry is making it harder for businesses to acquire them.
 This is especially challenging for internal recruiters who have a narrow margin to work with when hiring.
 But, there is a way to get over this hurdle.

 Before we get into the dynamics of recruiting developers, let’s first define what internal recruiting is.
 Why do companies prefer to hire internally?
 How does it work?
 Let’s find out.